obsidianmd/obsidian-help/en/Obsidian/Early access versions.md

+---
+aliases:
+  - Concepts/Insider builds
+---
-Get early access to upcoming releases by enabling _Insider builds_.

-Insider builds are only available to users with a [[Catalyst license]].
+Get early access to upcoming releases by enabling _early access versions_.
+Early access versions are only available to users with a [[Catalyst license]].

 > [!warning]
-> Insider builds are development builds and may be unstable.
-Don't enable Insider builds if you prefer a more reliable experience.
+> Early access versions are beta releases.
+They include new features but may be less stable.
+Don't enable early access versions if you prefer a more reliable experience.
+>
+> Be aware that plugin and theme developers receive early access versions at the same time as everyone else.
+Be patient with community developers who need to make updates to support new features.

-## Enable Insider builds for desktop
+## Enable early access versions for desktop

-To receive new Insider builds as soon as they're available, follow these steps:
+To receive early access versions as soon as they're available, follow these steps:

 1. Open **Settings**.
 2. In the sidebar, select **General**.
-3. Under **App**, enable **Receive insider builds**.
+3. Under **App**, enable **Receive early access versions**.

-## Install Insider builds on mobile devices
+## Install early access versions on mobile devices

-To find instructions on how to install Insider builds on your mobile device, follow these steps:
+To find instructions on how to install early access versions on your mobile device, follow these steps:

 1. Join the [Obsidian Discord server](https://discord.gg/veuWUTm).
 2. [[Catalyst license#Get your Discord badge|Get your Discord badge]] to access insider channels.